the-aerospace-corporation/satcat5/doc/FAQ.md

 ### What happened to all the old MAC-address lookup algorithms?

 Previous versions of SatCat5 included a variety of algorithms for looking up ports based on MAC-address.
-However, in practice the LUTRAM implementation matched or outperfromed all others in terms of complexity, network scalability, resource utilization, thoughput, and latency.
+However, in practice the LUTRAM implementation matched or outperformed all others in terms of complexity, network scalability, resource utilization, thoughput, and latency.
 The new general-purpose TCAM block is based on this algorithm, and supports improved caching.